 You are more likely to have this condition if you have a family history of hypertriglyceridemia or heart disease before age 50.

 You may not notice any symptoms.
 Some people with the condition may have coronary artery disease at an early age.

-The doctor or nurse will perform a physical exam and ask questions about your family history and symptoms.
+The health care provider will perform a physical exam and ask about your family history and symptoms.

 If you have a family history of this condition, you should have blood tests to check very low density lipoprotein (VLDL) and triglyceride levels.
 Blood tests most often show a mild to moderate increase in triglycerides (about 200 to 500 mg/dL).

 A coronary risk profile may also be done.

 The goal of treatment is to control conditions that can raise triglyceride levels.
 These include obesity, hypothyroidism, and diabetes.

 Your provider may tell you not to drink alcohol.
 Certain birth control pills can raise triglyceride levels.
 Talk to your provider about your risk when deciding whether to take these medicines.

 Treatment also involves avoiding excess calories and foods high in saturated fats and carbohydrates.